Examples of organizations with which we have ongoing relationships:

 AIDS Medicines and Diagnostic Services (AMDS) Network to support procurement and supply chain management of HIV commodities

 SCMS is a member of the AMDS Network in the WHO AIDS Department.
-The network’s goal is to collate and provide information and tools that support the consistent supply of commodities for the prevention, treatment and care of HIV/AIDS.
+The network’s goal is to collate and provide information and tools that support the consistent supply of commodities for the prevention, treatment and care of HIV/AIDS patients.
 In addition to working closely with WHO to support the work of AMDS, SCMS provides procurement data for the WHO Global Price Reporting Mechanism and ARV registration status information for the WHO regulatory database.
 We also support other AMDS initiatives and activities, including the Procurement and Supply Management (PSM) toolbox, as well as development of key indicators for the monitoring and evaluation of PSM systems.

 WHO/UNAIDS working group on ARV forecasting for global demand

-SCMS is a member of this working group which develops ARV forecasts based on different methods and consolidates resulting forecasts of ARV demand from WHO and UNAIDS's Annual Survey of Demand, CHAI, and our own forecasts for PEPFAR.
+SCMS is a member of this working group which develops ARV forecasts based on different methods and consolidates resulting forecasts of ARV demand from WHO and UNAIDS's Annual Survey of Demand, CHAI, and SCMS forecasts for PEPFAR.
 The working group’s objective is to prepare global forecasts of demand that can be shared with major manufacturers of innovator and generic ARVs, as well as active pharmaceutical ingredient (API) producers.
-These forecasts help suppliers estimate demand and plan investments, ensuring that adequate manufacturing capacity is in place as programs scale up.
+These forecasts help suppliers estimate demand and plan investments, ensuring adequate manufacturing capacity is in place as programs scale up.

 Collaboration with UN Inter-agency Technical Team (IATT)